Land of Plenty Boulders.

 From the Eldorado Trail, Sobo looks like a large Triangle, just West Diamond Head, and East of the summit cliff-band of South Boulder Peak.
 Sobo faces predominantly South, and gathers light all day.
 The climbs are mostly pure crack, such as Good Cleavage, Cruising For Bulgar, and Dreams Of Light, the two moderate routes, Marsupial and Sugar Glider, involve some runout face climbing.
 All 4 of the 6 known routes on this rock would be or are starred routes in the local guidebooks, but none see much traffic.

 Descent: To descend after climbing, scramble and walk left off of the top around a corner to the northwest, and then down to a tree with a red sling.
 Rap 50' from the sling to the ground and then walk back among the corner to your packs.
 This is an easy descent and should take about 5 minutes.
 Some down-climbing could be eliminated with another sling around the uppermost tree.

 From the Eldorado Canyon Train, starting as for Rincon or Cadilac crag, passing the Rincon cut-off.
 Continue on the trail until you are directly below Diamond Head, then scramble uphill over talus to reach the base of Diamond Head, then traverse West to Sobo.
 This should take about 60-90 minutes.
 There are some sections of marked trail (cairns) down from Diamond Head, but even from the top down, these can be difficult to follow, and you may end up just wandering down the hill.
 Although there is not much of a trail, the hike is much longer than it is difficult, if you make it a point to avoid any thickets.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sobo:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sobo:

 Featured Route For Sobo